Why in the world would a family in New York City fly north to Quebec City for spring break?

 Exploring Upper and Lower Old Town

-The old town or Vieille Ville, is the heart of Quebec City.
+The Old Town, or Vieille Ville, is the heart of Quebec City.
 You’ll spend a lot of time wandering the narrow streets taking photos, eating, popping into sweet shops and window shopping.
-The chilly late winter weather gave us good reason to stop into cafés for very rich French style hot chocolate.
+The chilly late winter weather gave us good reason to stop into cafés for very rich French-style hot chocolate.

 Kids love the funicular, a diagonal glass elevator, that you take you between the Haute Ville (upper town) and Basse Ville (lower town).
 Plan to ride it a few times.

-The Promenade that runs along the upper quarter behind the Chateau Frontenac is a fine place to stroll and let your run loose a bit.
+The promenade that runs along the upper quarter behind the Château Frontenac is a fine place to stroll and let your kids run loose a bit.
 We had it to ourselves in March.
 But in the summer it’s hopping with buskers and other activities.

-The Chateau Frontenac Hotel:
+The Château Frontenac Hotel:

 The Museum of Civilization:

-With older kids and tweens the museum is small enough to let them explore downstairs while you explore up.
+If you want to explore the historical exhibits, do that first, as it will be hard to draw kids away from the hands-on fun here downstairs.
+With older kids and tweens the museum is small enough to let them explore downstairs while you explore upstairs if your interests diverge.

 Explore Neighborhoods Beyond the Old Town